andcorduri/GBD_MUnCH/README.txt

 ######## email: andcorduri@gmail.com ##################

-This code performs generalized Brownian dynamics (GBD) simulations of a micro particle embedded in a viscoelastic fluid.
+This code performs generalized Brownian dynamics (GBD) simulations of a microparticle embedded in a viscoelastic fluid.
 It takes as input the dynamic modulus of the fluid represented with a multi-mode Maxwell model.
 The code then analyzes the resulting mean-squared displacement (MSD) of the particle and using the